The Message of 1 Corinthians 2:10

 Christ Is the Personification of “the Deep Things of God”

-Let me clarify what I mean by that statement.
+Let us clarify what we mean by that statement.

-In first Corinthians chapter two, “the deep things of God” are given different names.
+In 1 Corinthians 2:1,7, “the deep things of God” are given different names.
 The are called:

-Furthermore, “the deep things of God” cannot be things in heaven, as the common and prevalent schools of interpretation assert.
-God revealed the “deep things of God” to the Church on Earth around 2000 years ago through the ministry of Christ and Paul the apostle.
+Contrary to what the most common and prevalent schools of interpretation claim, “the deep things of God” cannot be things in heaven.
+God revealed the “deep things of Him” to His Church on Earth through the ministries of Christ and the apostle Paul.

 When we read chapter 1 of 1 Corinthians in context, we discover that the subject of God’s deep things is “Christ is the power of God and the wisdom of God” (1 Corinthians 1:24).